rcqls/jl4rb/README.md

 2. If (like me, on MacOSX) the result of the previous test is wrong, the reason may come from the fact that in the initialization of julia libpcre is required and failed to be loaded properly.
 Then, set

 		LD_LIBRARY_PATH=<your julia home>/lib/julia

-If you don't want to set LD_LIBRARY_PATH, another solution is to change the base/client.jl file as follows:
+If you don't want to set LD_LIBRARY_PATH, alternatives solutions would be:

+* Solution 1:  change the base/client.jl file as follows:

-+ split init_load_path into 2 functions
+split init_load_path into 2 functions

 ```{.julia execute="false"}
 	function init_load_path()